29thStPublishing/Dumpling2/DumplingDocs.md

 6. **addAllArticles(page: Int, limit: Int?)** Gets all the articles for a client key from the API and adds it to the database.
 Current limit is set to 20.
 Pagination starts at 0. ```limit``` is optional.
 If nil, a default value of 20 will be used

+7. **addArticlesFor(property: String, value: String, page: Int, limit: Int)** This method accepts a property name, its corresponding values and retrieves a paginated list of articles from the API which match this.
+If either of property or value are blank, the normal addAllArticles method will be invoked

-7. **addAllPublishedArticles(page: Int, limit: Int?)** Gets all the published articles for a client key from the API and adds it to the database.
+8. **addAllPublishedArticles(page: Int, limit: Int?)** Gets all the published articles for a client key from the API and adds it to the database.
 Current limit is set to 20.
 Pagination starts at 0. ```limit``` is optional.
 If nil, a default value of 20 will be used

-7. **getAllArticles(page: Int, count: Int)** ```returns Array<Article> or nil``` The method returns a paginated list of independent articles from the database.
+9. **getAllArticles(page: Int, count: Int)** ```returns Array<Article> or nil``` The method returns a paginated list of independent articles from the database.
 If you need all articles, specify count as 0.
 The page index starts at 0

 ## Volume